fwinest-JediThug/tf2configs/README.md

 tf2configs
 ==========

-A fork of Chris' tf2configs.
+A fork of Chris' tf2configs which contains updates and fixes from the community.